ampas/aces-docs/docs/specifications/encodings/acescct.md

 Introduction
 ----------------
-The Academy Color Encoding Specification (ACES) defines a common color encoding method using half- precision floating point values corresponding to linear exposure values encoded relative to a fixed set of extended-gamut RGB primaries.
+The Academy Color Encoding Specification (ACES) defines a common color encoding method using half-precision floating point values corresponding to linear exposure values encoded relative to a fixed set of extended-gamut RGB primaries.
 Many digital-intermediate color grading systems have been engineered assuming image data with primaries similar to the grading display and a logarithmic relationship between relative scene exposures and image code values.

 This document describes a 32-bit single precision floating-point logarithm encoding of ACES known as ACEScct.